-SUPERVISION – Works under the general supervision of the dean of student services.
+SUPERVISION – Works under the general supervision of the vice president of student services.

-- Bachelor’s degree in human services related field
+- Bachelor’s degree in social work or human services field

-- Three to five years of progressively more responsible experience in working with people with disabilities, or combination of education and experience commensurate with the requirements of this position
+- Three to five years of progressively more responsible experience in special education and/or working with people with disabilities, or combination of education and experience commensurate with the requirements of this position

 - Ability to communicate using American Sign Language is preferred, but not required